Skip to main content

 Your student experience

-96% of Heriot-Watt University’s engineering research was classed as world-leading in the REF 2021 review, which ranked us 1st in Scotland and 3rd in the UK for engineering research through a joint submission with the University of Edinburgh.
+In a joint submission with the University of Edinburgh, 96% of Heriot-Watt University’s engineering research was classed as world-leading in the REF 2021 review, which ranked us 1st in Scotland and 3rd in the UK for engineering research.

-Our Biomedical Engineering is directly informed by the world-class research carried out by Heriot-Watt’s School of Engineering and Physical Sciences and the Global Research Institute in Health and Care Technologies which focuses on promoting excellence across four research themes such as:
+Our joint MSc Biomedical Engineering is directly informed by the world class research carried out by Heriot-Watt’s Global Research Institute in Health and Care Engineering, and several other research institutes including the Institute of Biochemistry, Biophysics and Bioengineering (IB3) and the Institute for Mechanical, Process and Energy Engineering (IMPEE) which focuses on promoting excellence in themes such as

 • Biomedical Engineering